work7z/LafTools/dev/prompts/faq.md

 Remarks:
 1. Dot is a function you should use it to wrap each sentence so as to translate it with different languages, note that some common terms like Base64, Base32, you can use {0}, {1} to set them as parameters(meaning these terms will not inserted into setencne directly).

-2. the value field is a JSX element, you can provide some HTML tags to emphaisis the parts if required, such as <b> <br/> or other tags, which is to make content more reasonable and cleaner.
+2. the value field is a JSX element, you can provide some HTML tags to emphaisis the parts if required, such as <b></b> <br/> or other tags, which is to make content more reasonable and cleaner.

 3. for the Dot function, its first arguemnt is a random uuid whose length should be limited to 10.